 You can have your cake and eat it too — but not all at once.

-We usually think more in terms of snapshot than in processes.
+We usually think more in terms of snapshots than in processes.
 Processes change over time.

-If we think in a problem like a snapshot, we will lose some benefits that we can apply to the process over the time, for example, eliminate rework, eliminate quality inspectors, reduce customer complaints, lower warranty costs, increase customer loyalty, and reduce advertising and sales promotion costs.
+If we think of a problem like a snapshot, we will lose some benefits that we can apply to the process over time, for example, eliminate rework, eliminate quality inspectors, reduce customer complaints, lower warranty costs, increase customer loyalty, and reduce advertising and sales promotion costs.

-Thinking in problems as a process that we can improve over the time is much more realistic that taking in solutions to solve it in a glance.
+Thinking of problems as a process that we can improve over time is much more realistic than taking in solutions to solve it at a glance.

 Dividing an elephant in half does not produce two small elephants.